kevinsaul/sap2i/public/plugins/polylang/readme.txt

 == Changelog ==

-= 3.3.3 (2023-04-11) =
+= 3.6.5 (2024-11-05) =

-* Pro: Adapt the submenu colors of the navigation language switcher block to WP 6.2
+* Add compatibility with WP 6.7
-* Pro: Fix the dropdown setting in the navigation language switcher block
+* Pro: Prevent infinite loop when the locale fallbacks reference each other
-* Add Amharic, Aragonese and Spanish from Dominican Republic to the list of predefined languages #1248
+* Pro: Set canResegment attribute to no in XLIFF files
-* Fix a deprecated notice in WP 6.2 when using multiple domains without the Internationalization PHP extension (intl) #1245
+* Fix empty notice displayed if the plugin upgrade notice is set but empty

-= 3.3.2 (2023-03-06) =
+= 3.6.4 (2024-07-29) =

-* Pro: Add compatibility with FSE changes introduced by WP 6.2
+* Pro: Fix infinite loop with WP 6.6 when the locale fallbacks include the main locale of a language
-* Pro: Adapt the navigation language switcher block for consistency with WP 6.2
+* Pro: Prevent saving the main locale among the locale fallbacks of a language
-* Only store term ids in taxonomy relationships cache for WP 6.0+.
-Props @ocean90 #1154
+* Pro: Hide the characters consumption graph when the DeepL cost control is deactivated
-* Remove usage of `get_page_by_title()` deprecated in WP 6.2 #1213
+* Add Yoast SEO social title and social description to the strings translations
-* Fix fatal error if the mu-plugins folder is not readable #1217
+* Fix incorrect page on front and page for posts translations when the option is saved with admin language filter active

-* Fix a compatibility issue with plugins not expecting a null 'update_plugins' transient #1224
+= 3.6.3 (2024-06-18) =

-= 3.3.1 (2023-01-09) =
+* Pro: Fix locale fallback for translations loaded just in time (requires WP 6.6)

-* Pro: Allow to translate Oembed, URL and Email ACF fields
+* Allow to pass an array as context to icl_register_string() #1497
-* Pro: Fix ACF REST API mixing fields
+* Fix admin bar search menu in WP 6.6 #1496
-* Pro: Fix ACF compatibility loaded when no language exist
+* Fix a regression in the usage of the filter pll_flag #1489

-* Pro: Fix headers of exported PO files.
+= 3.6.2 (2024-06-03) =

-* Pro: Fix spacing in language switcher navigation block preview
+* Pro: Fix XLIFF files not correctly imported when exported from older version than 3.6
-* Work around a bug in Sendinblue for WooCommerce causing a fatal error. #1156
+* Pro: Fix translated categories not assigned to translated post when using machine translation
-* Fix a regression with WooCommerce Product Add-Ons Ultimate. #1186
+* Pro: Fix 'lang' param not applied for secondary queries during a REST request

-= 3.3 (2022-11-28) =
+* Pro: Fix newlines for content edited in classic editor and translated with DeepL

-* Requires WP 5.7 as minimum version
+* Pro: Fix a conflict with the Stream plugin on multisite

-* Pro: Allow to export and import XLIFF files for posts
+= 3.6.1 (2024-04-09) =

-* Pro: Honor the provided context for the navigation language switcher block.
+* Pro: Fix ACF fields not shown after a post was translated with DeepL
-* Pro: Remove the parent hyperlink in the navigation language switcher block.
+* Remove rewrite when registering the language taxonomy #1457
-* Pro: Add spacing between flag and name in the navigation language switcher block.
+* Fix search block not filtered when displayed as button only #1459
-* Pro: Disallow some special characters in translated slugs to avoid 404 errors.
+* Fix current language not kept when using switch_to_blog() in multisite #1458

-* Pro: Fix string translation not imported when the original is registered but has never been saved in database.
+= 3.6 (2024-03-18) =

-* Pro: Fix string translation not imported when it includes an html entity.
+* Requires WP 6.2 as minimum version
-* Pro: Fix navigation language switcher block rendering in block editor.
+* Add compatibility with WP 6.5
-* Pro: Fix navigation language switcher may be displayed wrong color.
+* Pro: Add DeepL machine translation for posts
-* Translate the post pages in get_post_type_archive_link() on admin side too. #1000
+* Pro: Add export and import in XLIFF 2.0/2.1 formats
-* Enable the block editor in page for posts translations to match the WordPress behavior since version 5.8 #1002
+* Pro: Improve translator comments in exported PO files
-* Improve the site health report #1062 #1076
+* Pro: Allow to export JSON encoded post and term metas in XLIFF files
-* Set the current language when saving a post #1065
+* Pro: Allow to export block sub-attributes in XLIFF files
-* The search block is now filtered by language #1081
+* Pro: Add footer notes block to XLIFF files
-* Display slug of CPT and taxonomies in Custom post types and Taxonomies settings.
-Props @nicomollet #1112
+* Pro: Single files are now exported directly instead of inside a zip
-* Add support for wpml-config.xml to MU plugins #1140 Props Jeremy Simkins
+* Pro: Reworked the language switcher navigation block
-* Fix some deprecated notices fired by PHP 8.1 #975
+* Pro: Fix language switcher navigation block justification not aligned with core settings in overlay menu (requires WP 6.5)
-* Fix some missing canonical redirect taxonomies #1074
+* Pro: Fix a race condition which could lead to display a notice to the wrong user
-* Fix redirect when permalink structure has no trailing slash #1080
+* Pro: Fix a conflict with ACF when rewrite rules are flushed with WP-CLI on a multisite
-* Fix language switcher in legacy navigation menu widget not rendered in widgets block editor #1083
+* Pro: Fix import of several metas with same sources but different translations
-* Fix language in tax query when an OR relation is used #1098
+* Add filter `pll_cookie_args` to filter the Polylang cookie arguments #1406
-* Fix parent of translated category removed when assigning an untranslated parent #1105
+* Fix wrong translated post types and taxononies after a `switch_to_blog()` #1415
-* Fix is_front_page() when a static front page is not translated #1123
+* Fix a minor performance issue for the page for posts #1412
-* Yoast SEO: Fix posts without language displayed in the sitemap #1103
+* Fix a JS errors after quick edit.
+Props @mcguffin #1435, #1444
-* Yoast SEO: Avoid syncing robots meta. #1118
+* Fix a possible warning in view-translations-post.php #1439

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog